Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Numerical results

 \subsection{Three dimensional problem}

 In the three dimensional setting, we consider the domain $(-1/2, 1/2)^3$, and a mesh exemplified with refinement ratio $\sigma = 1/2$.
 The numerical solution of the problem with $V(x) = r^{-3/2}$ is shown in Figure \ref{fig:3d-nonlin-sol}.
 The solution shown is obtained at one of the highest degrees of refinement.
-The algebraic eigenproblem solver uses the Jacobi-Davidson method \cite{Sleijpen1996}, with a biconjugate gradient method \cite{VanderVorst1992, Sleijpen1994} as the linear algebraic system solver.
+The algebraic eigenproblem solver uses the Jacobi-Davidson method \cite{Sleijpen1996}, with a biconjugate gradient method \cite{VanderVorst1992,Sleijpen1994} as the linear algebraic system solver.
 The fixed point nonlinear iteration are set to a tolerance $\epsilon_{\mathrm{tol}} = 10^{-7}$.

-The algebraic and quadrature errors are not as evident as in the two dimensional case, and it can clearly be seen that an optimal slope can be chose to better approximate the eigenvalue.
-The nonlinearity does not seem to influence the rate of convergence; this is expected, since the source of the loss of regularity --- the factor that most influences the rate of convergence --- is primarily due to the potential. \FloatBarrier
+The algebraic and quadrature errors are not as evident as in the two dimensional case, and it can clearly be seen that an optimal slope can be chosen to better approximate the eigenvalue.

+As in the two dimensional case, we expect that corner and edge singularities do not influence the convergence of the method.
+We do not investigate this further.

+The presence of the nonlinearity does not seem to influence the rate of convergence with respect to the rate obtained for the $hp$ dG approximation of linear eigenvalue problem with singular potentials in Ref.~\refcite{linear}.
+This is expected, as the regularity of the solution of the linear problem considered in Ref.~\refcite{linear} and the regularity of the solution of the problem considered in this section is the same.